- 1 June 2017

 Recognised Practising Translator – This credential is available between English and a Language Other Than English (LOTE) for which NAATI currently does not offer certification testing, e.g. for emerging or low demand languages.
 NAATI directly assesses Language Competency, Intercultural Competency and Ethical Competency, but is only able to indirectly confirm other competencies through evidence of work experience.
 In the absence of translators with certification for a language, Recognised Practising Translators may be engaged.

-The have been developed for the purpose of NAATI Certification.
+The Descriptors for Translating(opens in a new window) have been developed for the purpose of NAATI Certification.
 They outline the expected minimum standard of performance translators display across the competencies required for professional practice, while taking into account the characteristics of translators’ work environments.